dn9090/Checs/faq.md

 }
 ```

-> How do I set the value of an component?
+> How do I set the value of a component?

 Just pass in the value:
 ```CSharp